-A close friend of mine named Mark Frie had gone missing and was believed to have drowned in the Antietam Creek.
-Many of our friends joined the police and fire department's search efforts.
-After a long and painful 48 hours, and without any cadaver dog's aid, Mark's body was retrieved and returned to his family.
-The next day I quit my sales job and began my search for the best dog training school I could find.
+The next day, I quit my sales job and began my search for the best dog training school I could find.
 My search ended when my wife and I read about the Tom Rose School for Dog Trainers in St. Louis, Missouri.
-This dog training school was the only dog training school recognized by the US Board of Education; it may still be.
-At the Tom Rose School for Dog Training:
+This was the only dog training school recognized by the United States Department of Education, and it may still be.
+I graduated top of my class as a Professional Trainer in 2004 from the Tom Rose School of Dog Training in Jefferson County, Missouri.

 Khalua Bay - Chocolate Lab: certified in AKC novice, AKC BH, narcotics: ( marijuana, black tar heroin, crystal meth)